ADEDINIJAMES/anagram_task_Aptech/README.md

 **Note:** Anagrams are case insensitive

-Fix the endpoint to return the correct message using "is an anagram of" if the two arguments given are anagrams of each other; return using "is not an anagram of" otherwise.
+Fix the `/detect` endpoint to respond with the correct message, using "is an anagram of" if the two arguments given are anagrams of each other; return using "is not an anagram of" otherwise.

 ### Examples
 `"foefet"` is an anagram of `"toffee"`